veliovgroup/ostrio/tutorials/linux/security/use-ssh-keys.md

 # Create .ssh directory (if not yet exists)
 mkdir -p /home/username/.ssh

-# Paste copied public key to new line at:
+# Paste copied public key to the new line at:
 nano /home/username/.ssh/authorized_keys
 # Save file with: "ctrl + o" combination
 # Close file with: "ctrl + x" combination